Etejerina/a-walk-in-python/day_3.md

 ```

-We can see on the examples that some values are Trythy and some are Falsy.
+We can see on the examples that some values are Truthy and some are Falsy.
-In general terms values that are 0 or empty strngs, empty sets or empty lists, are Falsy.
+In general terms values that are 0 or empty strings, empty sets or empty lists, are Falsy.

 Falsy Values
 Sequences and Collections: